 The HSE and the Cleaning Industry are working in partnership through the Cleaning Industry Liaison Forum (CILF).
 The Forum comprises representatives from trade associations, trade unions and key industry stakeholders who have agreed a priority plan.
 HSE has a specific section of its website specifically for the cleaning industry.
 Click Here for more information

-HSE’s new cost recovery scheme, Fee for Intervention (FFI), will come into force on Monday (1 October).
+HSE’s new cost recovery scheme, Fee for Intervention (FFI)

 Under The Health and Safety (Fees) Regulations 2012, those who break health and safety laws are liable for recovery of HSE’s related costs, including inspection, investigation and taking enforcement action.